jane-foxxx/engg1340comp2113/read.md

 Group Members: Wang Xinyi (3035767750); Huang Xiaoquan (3035812311)

 # Description:
 In the Great Interstellar Era, players in a virtual reality game world were attacked by an unknown virus while using a holographic simulation helmet to play the game.
 They fail to exit the virtual reality game and are stuck in one new space named the nightmare game.
-Players need to follow the guidelines to escape the boundary of this nightmare game before the dawn of the nightmare game.
+Players need to follow the guidelines provided in the game to escape the boundary of this nightmare game before the dawn of the nightmare game.
 Players who fail to escape before the specified time will fall into death in the real world.

 # Game Rule:
 When the nightmare game starts, there are forty minutes before dawn coming.
 Each choice made by the player in the nightmare game will take 5 minutes.